web-development-5-vhz/webdev-spring2020/README.md

 9) Use of opacity with colours.
 ACTIONS:
-9.1 Add opacity, eg. in the class = page_title we can add a background colour with opacity to still see the image
+9.1 Add opacity, eg. in the class = page_title we can add a background colour with opacity to still see the image --> page_header img has opacity already, consider of more is required?

 Part2